 LeMaitre to Participate at Upcoming Investor Conferences in March

-/EIN News/ -- BURLINGTON, Mass., March 03, 2023 (GLOBE NEWSWIRE) -- LeMaitre Vascular, Inc. (Nasdaq:LMAT) announced today that management will be participating in four upcoming investor conferences in March.
+BURLINGTON, Mass., March 03, 2023 (GLOBE NEWSWIRE) -- LeMaitre Vascular, Inc. LMAT announced today that management will be participating in four upcoming investor conferences in March.

 35th Annual Roth Conference 2023